guibueno/guibueno.github.io/_docs/01-introduction/0x-is-it-a-method.markdown

 Brown (2002) coined the expression **Post-Method Era** (p.
 9) to refer to this moment, when practices that come from different, fundamentalist methods can be integrated into a single approach.

-### The post-method Era
+### Approaches

 In Brown's characterization (2000, p.
-13), while in the 1970s language teaching consisted of many competing methods, it is "now more aptly characterized by a relatively unified, comprehensive ‘approach’".
+13), while in the 1970s language teaching consisted of many competing methods, it is "now more aptly characterized by a relatively unified, comprehensive ‘**approach**’".

-Galante (2014) defines the Post-Method Era as a “shift from using methods in the purist sense to recognizing that the nature of language learning is complex and nonlinear” (p.
+Galante (2014) defines this a “shift from using methods in the purist sense to recognizing that the nature of language learning is complex and nonlinear” (p.
 58).

+An approach, therefore, is a consistent body of knowledge (strategies, scientific findings, ...) that support a particular path to language teaching and learning.
+It does so without being neither restrictive, nor normative.

 *Image 1* summarizes this whole trajectory from the designer methods to the post-method era.
 It ends with the acknowledgement that "*there is no single right way to learn languages*"